DONGIOVANNI7/ImageRectificationToolkit_CV/README.md

 # Computer Vision Pipeline: Image Rectification Toolkit

 A comprehensive Computer Vision pipeline implemented in Python.
 This project focuses on building core image processing algorithms **from scratch** (using NumPy) to demonstrate a bottom-up understanding of pixel manipulation, feature extraction, and geometric transformations.
+For a more detailed analysis check pdf report!

 ## 🚀 Features